 - Open Submissions

 Peer review is a central part of publishing quality articles.
 The purpose of peer reviewing is to have reviewers help a submitted article become stronger by evaluating its quality and relevance to the field, and providing suggestions and advice to authors.
 Reviewer ethics and responsibilities are posted in our Editorial Policies page.

-FFS’s Peer Review Process
+BMP’s Peer Review Process

-Functional Foods Science has a single blind closed review process.
+Bioactive Molecules and Pharmaceuticals has a single blind closed review process.
 Single blind review means that the author is unaware of the reviewer’s identity.
 This process helps reviewers make impartial decisions and give better criticism to the author, because the reviewer will not be unnecessarily influenced by the author.
 Closed review means that the reviewers will remain anonymous and the pre-publication history will not be made available.

 Submission of a manuscript is first reviewed by a Chief Editor.
 If the manuscript meets all the basic requirements, the manuscript will be assigned two peer reviewers.
 The review process takes approximately 2-4 weeks.
 The reviewers will evaluate the manuscript based on its ability to serve the scientific community, its relevance to the journal, its originality, its technical aspects (such as formatting), as well as its coherence and understandability.

 After analysis by reviewers it will be returned to the Chief Editor for last detail checks such as grammar and language, and then sent to the author for revisions.
 Several correspondences between author, editor-in-chief, and reviewers occur before final manuscript is ready.
 After all necessary revisions have been made and publication fees have been paid, the manuscript is published.
 All decisions are ultimately made by Editors-in-Chief and are whom any appeals against rejection should be addressed to.